 The character of Francis Borler is based on real-life person Francis Paudras who died in 1997.
 The character of Dale Turner played by actual jazz musician Dexter Gordon is based on a combination of real-life jazzmen Bud Powell and Lester Young.
 The real-life friendship between Paudras and Bud Powell has been the subject of several books.
 See more

-Performed by Chet Baker See more
+Written by Jimmy Rowles See more